-- The Power Supply Unit (PSU) a combined mains consumer unit and 12V controller located in the bed box. - The Control Panel (CP) a remotely located user control panel used to turn circuits on and off and to display battery and water tank information.
-This panel uses simple straightforward controls and reliable data communication to the PSU.
+- The EC400 series Power Supply Unit (PSU) a combined mains consumer unit and 12V controller located in the front locker or bed box area.
+The EC400 series of power supply units include horizontal units and vertical units, further details are contained later in this document. - The EC400 series Control Panel (CP)

+a remotely located user control panel used to turn circuits on and off and to display battery and water tank information.
+This panel uses simple straight forward controls and reliable data communication to the PSU.